elfredscom/atEX/pricing.md

 ### EXYZ's commission

 If you are a writer, EXYZ makes a standard 10% deduction on your earnings.
 That is, for every 10 cents charged from the reader of your blog, 9 cents are credited to your account.
 This includes the payment processing charges.

+However, we estimate a 2% loss of sessions' data (partial or complete) due to disconnections, reporting and server errors, and other technical limitations.
+Such data may never reach us and we cannot process the same.
+Neither you nor we can receive any charge for such loss.
+Although, EXYZ employs best procedures to minimise such loss, we recommend you to account for same.

 ### Payouts